 Metabolism can be upset by abnormal thyroid functioning.
 The essential truth of your metabolism can't be changed, but there are things you can do in the way of diet and exercise to help enhance what you've been given.

-Metabolic syndrome, which is connected to your metabolism, refers to a group of conditions that put your health at risk, including extra weight in your middle section; insulin resistance; high blood pressure; and elevated levels of triglycerides in conjunction with lower levels of LDL, or good, cholesterol.
+Metabolic syndrome refers to a group of conditions that put your health at risk, including extra weight in your middle section; insulin resistance; high blood pressure; and elevated levels of triglycerides in conjunction with lower levels of LDL, or good, cholesterol.